 Visit the capital Kuching for colourful cultural performances, stroll along the esplanade or haggle for crafts and souvenirs from the main bazaar.
 Sarawak Culture Village provides an insight into the Sarawak tribal life or if you prefer to stay overnight with the locals, try a cultural homestay with the local longhouse tribe – known for their welcoming hospitality.

 Sabah is home to Mount Kinabalu, the highest point in Southeast Asia at 4000 metres above sea level.
-If you're feeling really adventurous climb Mount Kinabalu or just watch the sunset over the Kota Kinabalu waterfront instead.
+Sabah Malaysia is situated in north Borneo.
+If you're feeling really adventurous you could climb Mount Kinabalu, or just watch the sunset over the Kota Kinabalu waterfront instead.

 Islands in Malaysia

 Head North to the Cameron Highlands, five hours North of KL for a cooler climate and tours around tea plantations, honey and strawberry farms and drop in on the giant insects at the Butterfly farm.
+Tanah Rata is the biggest town here where you can find hiking trails and the night market.
 If you suffer from travel sickness, beware as half of the journey is uphill with many windy turns.

 On the east coast you’ll find an atmosphere that is so laidback it’s practically horizontal.
 It's an oasis of serenity where time virtually stands still.

-Taman Negara is the world's oldest tropical rainforest at 130 million years old.
-This national park is home to a 510 meters long suspension bridge and has plenty of activities such as night walks, fishing and river trips.
-If you don't make it to Borneo, then this national park on the peninsula is ideal for a jungle experience with both budget and luxury accommodation.
+Taman Negara National Park is the world's oldest tropical rainforest at 130 million years old.
+This national park is home to a 510 meters long suspension bridge and has plenty of Malaysia activities such as night walks, fishing and river trips.
+If you don't make it to Borneo on your solo trip in Malaysia, then this national park on the peninsula is one of the best places to go in Malaysia for a jungle experience with both budget and luxury accommodation.